 Now, let’s go over the numbers.

 How much do puppy shots cost?

 We provided a sample puppy vaccination cost table below as a reference.
 Prices can change and vary from location to location, so always check with your clinic for their prices.
-That being said, remember, if you want to fight the rise of veterinary care costs the best thing you can do is to get a pet savings plan or puppy insurance that comes with a wellness plan like this one.
+That being said, remember, if you want to fight the rise of veterinary care costs the best thing you can do is to either get a pet savings plan or puppy insurance that comes with a wellness plan like this one.

 |*Depends on Lab results.|

 |De-worming (If Needed)||$11*|

 |1st Heartworm Prevention Tablet||$6*|

 |1st Bordetella||$18 - $22|